bluehalo/graphql-fhir/.github/ISSUE_TEMPLATE.md

-### Do you want to request a feature, improve documentation, or ask a question?
+### Do you want to submit a request for change, improve documentation, or ask a question?

 ### Are you reporting a bug?